MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 # End-to-end troubleshooting of Azure AD Connect objects and attributes

-The intention of this article is to establish a common practice to troubleshoot synchronization issues where an object or attribute is not synchronizing to Azure Active Directory (AD) and doesn’t display any errors on the Sync Engine, in the Application Event Viewer logs, or in the Azure AD logs.
-It’s easy to get lost in the details when there’s no obvious error that surfaces, but with the practice outlined below you will be able to isolate the issue and provide the best insights for a Microsoft Support Engineer to help you resolve the problem.
+The intention of this article is to establish a common practice for troubleshooting synchronization issues where an object or attribute is not synchronizing to Azure Active Directory (AD) and doesn’t display any errors on the Sync Engine, in the Application Event Viewer logs, or in the Azure AD logs.
+It’s easy to get lost in the details when there’s no obvious error that surfaces, but with the practice outlined below you can isolate the issue and provide the best insights for a Microsoft Support Engineer to help you resolve the problem.

 Following the instructions in this article will allow you to: